CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY•USA• GOALS •December 2018

 Infinity!?!
 Key academics1 (scholars and scientists) would like to retire the concept of infinity.
 It is too controversial.
 Religions of every flavor controlled it for thousands of years.
 Isaac Newton foiled their iron grip with his concept of absolute space and time.
 And even more recently, scholars developed a “work around” called renormalization for a very small part of physics.
 Other disciplines just assumed they’d figure out their own work around.
 They haven’t.
 Nobody has.

-Nobody has gotten “beyond infinity.”
+Nobody has gotten “beyond infinity” (our summaries).

 Even today, our best religious leaders and thinkers are just not compelling enough.
 In the face of our scientific cultures, their stories and heroes seem more like fables, wishful thinking, fiction, and fantasy.
 As a group, they are even fair game for the shock jock or shock talk people.